iftekmahmud/iftekmahmud.github.io/blog/http-tls/README.md

 - **Regularly Update Configurations:** Use tools like Mozilla's SSL Configuration Generator to stay aligned with best practices.
 - **Monitor for Vulnerabilities:** Regularly scan with tools like Qualys SSL Labs to catch misconfigurations early.

-## Conclusion

-Analyzing HTTP security headers and SSL/TLS configurations is a powerful technique for assessing a website's security posture.
-Tools like Security Headers and Qualys SSL Labs provide actionable insights, from identifying missing defenses to flagging outdated protocols.
-For beginners, these tools offer an accessible entry point into reconnaissance.
-For advanced researchers, they provide a foundation for deeper investigation, informing targeted attack strategies or hardening recommendations.

 ### Resources:

 - Security Headers